 In Taekwondo, attacking and defensive movements, including punching, kicking and blocking techniques, and differing stances, are done in a set series and are referred to as Poomsae.
 These basic movements bring together all the martial art skills in a graceful yet powerful manner.

 Poomsae forms are a significant part of Taekwondo’s promotion process, and practitioners must demonstrate a good understanding of the forms before they can progress to the next grade.

 All good Martial Artists and Taekwondo practitioners live by the code of ethics and are expected to maintain the five tenets of Taekwondo.

 - Etiquette – Know how to behave.

 - Perseverance – Keep on trying.

 - Self-control – Ability to control your behaviour and actions

 - Indomitable spirit – Never give up.

-The five tenets are a guide for a student’s behaviour – inside and outside the dojang.
-One’s character is built on these values, so the students need to take some time thinking about applying these to their daily lives – everything they do, how they interact with other people.
+The five tenets guide a student’s behaviour – inside and outside the dojang.
+One’s character is built on these values, so the students need to think about applying these to their daily lives – everything they do and how they interact with other people.

 Always be honest, respectful, polite, and kind to others.
 Think positively, motivate and respect yourself and others.
 Be forgiving and understanding.
 Stand up for what is right.
 Keep it going and be patient even in the face of difficulty.